tylermann/craftbench/README.md

 ### `Craft`

-This command looks for any comments that being with "craft:" in your current file as instructions for the AI to follow.
+This command looks for any comments that begin with "craft:" in your current file as instructions for the AI to follow.
 The AI will attempt to make the suggested changes to your code, remove those craft comments, and propose the edits as changes to be accepted.

 ### `Harden`